-In this study, we employed a molecular dynamics approach to investigate the structural, dynamical, and dielectric properties of the $KF{(aq)}$ binary electrolyte system.
-The chosen method has proven highly effective for examining such materials in aqueous solutions.
-Through our molecular simulations, we gained valuable insights into the interactions between water molecules and ions $\{K^+, F^-\}$, shedding light on the formation and stability of ion pairs and the intricate network of hydrogen bonds within the present aqueous electrolytic system.
+In this study, we applied a molecular dynamics approach to investigate the structural, dynamical, and dielectric properties of the $KF{(aq)}$ binary electrolyte system.
+The chosen method has proven highly effective for the examination of such materials in aqueous solutions.
+Through our molecular simulations, we gained valuable insights into the interactions between water molecules and ions (K+, F-), shedding light on the formation and stability of ion pairs and the intricate network of hydrogen bonds within the present aqueous electrolytic system.

-Moreover, our investigation led to the determination of new simulation data regarding self-diffusion coefficients and dielectric constants across a broad range of concentrations, from infinite dilution to saturation, using the molecular dynamics approach.
-These results offer a comprehensive overview of the concentration-dependent effects on mobility and dielectric behavior in potassium fluoride aqueous solutions.
-This knowledge significantly contributes to our understanding of the various mechanisms at play in this complex system.
+Moreover, our investigation led to the determination of new simulation data regarding the self-diffusion coefficients and the dielectric constants across a broad range of concentrations, from infinite dilution to saturation, using the molecular dynamics approach.
+These results offer a comprehensive overview of the concentration-dependent effects on the mobility and the dielectric behaviour in potassium fluoride aqueous solutions.
+This knowledge significantly contributes to the understanding of the various mechanisms at play in this complex system.

-Overall, this work represents a significant advancement in optimizing the utilization of KF electrolytes in numerous sectors, particularly within the realm of potassium-based rechargeable battery technology.
-The findings from our study hold the potential to enhance the efficiency and performance of such electrolytes in industrial applications.
+Overall, this work represents a significant advancement in optimizing the use of KF electrolytes in numerous sectors, particularly within the realm of potassium-based rechargeable battery technology.
+The findings from our study gives the potential to enhance the efficiency and the performance of such electrolytes in industrial applications.